 The wheel story: A guide to tires and how to care for them

 • Never swerve abruptly to avoid a pothole.
-This could cause an accident.
+This could cause a collision.
 Drivers in other lanes can’t be responsible for road hazards in your lane.

 • Be cautious about driving through puddles, as they may be hiding potholes.

-• If you aren’t able to safely avoid a pothole, slow down to help mitigate damage.
+• If you can’t safely avoid a pothole, slow down to help mitigate damage.
 But take your foot off the brake just before you drive through the hole: This gives your suspension more “travel” to absorb the blow.
 (Braking fully could cause the suspension to bottom out and send a bigger shock to the tires, rims and chassis.)

 • Ensure your tires are inflated to the manufacturer’s recommended pressure.
-Under- or over-inflated tires can make pothole damage worse.
+Under- or over-inflated tires can worsen pothole damage.

 SEE A POTHOLE?
 REPORT IT!